Esri/calcite-design-system/packages/calcite-components/src/components/pagination/readme.md

 # calcite-pagination

-`calcite-pagination` allows users to select a page from a paginated API.
+For complete usage and implementation guidance on the `calcite-pagination` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/paination/).

 <!-- Auto Generated Below -->